Waterfall in the Solomon Islands with trees above

 The two telecom companies operating in Solomon Islands are the locally-owned Our Telekom and a relative newcomer to the market, bmobile-Vodafone.
 Our Telekom is the larger of the two, and has wider coverage throughout the islands.

-How to Buy a Prepaid SIM Card in the Solomon Islands
+How to Buy a Prepaid SIM Card in Solomon Islands

 The easiest way to obtain a SIM card in Solomon Islands is to get a free one just after completing customs at the country’s main airport.
 Henderson International Airport was constructed by the US Navy Seabees and named after Marine Major Lofton Henderson, who was killed in action in the Battle of Midway.